Retry settings for failed payments on subscriptions

 Important note: We do not recommend reactivating any subscriptions that failed a long time ago.
 Once the subscription is reactivated, the system will make an attempt to make all skipped charges.
 Please get in touch with your customer first.
 Or, you can simply create a new subscription.

 Will Paydock continue with the normal subscription schedule, even if a certain payment fails?

 Yes.
-Let's say a customer has scheduled payments on the 1st, 14th and 28th.
-The payment on the 1st fails multiple times and is only successful on the 16th.
-On the 16th, Paydock will not only try the payment that was originally due on the 1st, but also try and take a "belated" payment for the scheduled payment date of the 14th.
-The customer would have two payments on that day.
+For instance, if a customer has scheduled payments on the 1st, 14th and 28th and the payment on the 1st fails multiple times but eventually succeeds on the 16th, Paydock will not only try the payment that was originally due on the 1st, but also try and take a "belated" payment for the scheduled payment date of the 14th.
+The customer would have two payments on the day of the successful charge.